-H7: The results of the study found that the estimated value of the influence of Cyberloafing Behavior (X2) on Employee Performance (Y) through Job Satisfaction (Z) was -0.973 with a p of 0.0034 < 0.05, so that Cyberloafing Behavior (X2) had a significant influence on changes in Employee Performance (Y) through the mediation of the Job Satisfaction variable (Z).
+H7: The results of the study found that the estimated value of the influence of Cyberloafing Behavior (X2) on Employee Performance (Y) through Job Satisfaction (Z) was -0.973 with a p of 0.0034 < 0.05 so that Cyberloafing Behavior (X2) had a significant influence on changes in Employee Performance (Y) through the mediation of the Job Satisfaction variable (Z).
 Thus, H7 is accepted

-In this section, the discussion is based on empirical findings, theories, and several relevant previous studies that support this research.
-The discussion in this section aims to explain the suitability of the relationship between each bound variable as well as its independent variable as follows:
+In this section, the discussion is based on empirical findings, theories, and a number of previous studies that are relevant and support this research.
+The discussion in this section aims to provide an explanation of the suitability of the relationship between each bound variable as well as its independent variable as follows: